-There are no other spiders in Maryland that look like the Black widow, nor are any as poisonous.
+There are no other spiders that look like the Black widow, nor are any as poisonous.
 These spiders are not aggressive, but when touched or pressed, it bites instinctively.
 It is more dangerous to children than adults.

 It is often advised to wear gloves and pay attention while working around areas where black widows may be present.
 Black widow bites are sharp and painful, and the victim should immediately run to the doctor for treatment.

 Safe Handling Tips for Encountering Black Widow Spiders at Home

 Nick Valentino, VP of Market Operations of Bellhop Atlanta Movers, suggests precautions individuals should take when encountering potentially dangerous spiders:

 “If you encounter a dangerous spider, such as a black widow, in your home, it’s important to handle it safely.
 Seeing one black widow [often] means [that] more aren’t far behind, so I suggest calling a pest control specialist immediately.

 Never attempt to touch or pick up a black widow spider [under any circumstances].
 If you have insecticide [on hand], you can attempt to spray and kill the black widow.

 However, they are very fast-moving spiders, especially when threatened, so don’t try this unless you can stay a safe distance away [from it!]”